Tool wear: Energy considerations

 Energy comes in the form of heat from tool friction.
 It is a reasonable assumption that 80% of energy from cutting is carried away in the chip.
 If not for this the workpiece and the tool would be much hotter than what is experienced.
 The tool and the workpiece each carry approximately 10% of the energy.
 The percent of energy carried away in the chip increases as the speed of the cutting operation increases.
 This somewhat offsets the tool wear from increased cutting speeds.
 In fact, if not for the energy taken away in the chip increasing as cutting speed is increased; the tool would wear more quickly than is found.

 Multi-criteria of machining operation

 Malakooti and Deviprasad (1989) introduced the multi-criteria metal cutting problem where the criteria could be cost per part, production time per part, and quality of surface.
 Also, Malakooti et al. (1990) proposed a method to rank the materials in terms of machinability.
 Malakooti (2013) presents a comprehensive discussion about tool life and its multi-criteria problem.
 As an example objectives can be minimizing of Total cost (which can be measured by the total cost of replacing all tools during a production period), maximizing of Productivity (which can be measured by the total number of parts produced per period), and maximizing of quality of cutting.

-Tool Condition Monitoring

-Monitoring tool wear has become increasingly important for ensuring product quality, preventing equipment damage, and optimizing productivity and cost efficiency in manufacturing processes, and in recent years to address this challenge, several experts have proposed an efficient deep learning framework and integrated other techniques to accurately predict tool wear in high-speed CNC milling operations.